zerodevapp/zerodev-docs/docs/create-wallets/social/overview.md

 ZeroDev makes it easy to create AA wallets, and it doesn't get easier than using social logins.
 This allows you to build a powerful Web3 experience where:

-- Your users don't need to download wallets and back up seed phrases.
+- Your users don't need to download wallets or back up seed phrases.
 - You app can offer a Web2-level UX through AA features like gas-less transactions, transaction bundling, etc.

 Here's an example of how it can look like: